ktosox/EQ/README.md

-# Game Inventory Manager in Godot
+# Game Inventory Manager in Godot - WIP

 Goals:
 Create a robust framework for in game item managment.